nbrest/kamehouse/docs/installation/installation.md

 ```
 - Run with -p to remove all configuration files as well
 - Run with -s to uninstall only kamehouse-shell
 - This script doesn't remove the database contents.
-To do that, login to mysql and execute
+To do that, login to mariadb and execute
 ```sql
 DROP SCHEMA IF EXISTS kameHouse;
 ```